mosheeboy/mosheeboy/README.md

 # About Me:
-My name is Miles Blackwell and I am a senior undergraduate CS student at Columbia University. <br>I am very interested in using code to creatively solve problems!
+My name is Miles Blackwell and CS grad from Columbia University. <br>I am very interested in using code to creatively solve problems!

 ## Socials: